openstack/openstack-doc-tools/autogenerate_config_docs/README.rst

 Groups need to be defined manually to organize the configuration tables.

-The group values can only contain alphanumeric characters, _ and - (they will be used as docbook IDs).
+The group values can only contain alphanumeric characters, _ and - (they will be used as document IDs).

 To make the table titles more user friendly, create or edit the PROJECT.headers file in the manuals repository.
 Each line of this file is of the form: